 How Beech Dental Is Making Your Next Appointment Safe During the Covid-19 Pandemic Throughout this pandemic I have been very heartened and impressed with how understanding, cooperative and mindful patients attending our office have been.
-We all want to stay healthy, both our patients and staff and it is a team effort.
+Staying healthy, for both patients and staff is a team effort.

 Part One: Before Your Appointment:

 Please call ahead to schedule your appointment.
 We cannot accept walk-in patients.

 When we speak to you over the phone, we will be asking you screening questions to make sure you are in good health before you attend our office.

 If you are feeling unwell please do not attend our office.
 Call us to reschedule your appointment.

 Please wear a mask when you visit our office.
 If you do not have a mask we will provide one for you when you arrive.